KevinLlano/KevinLlano/README.md

 ### 📚 About Me

-🎓 M.S. in Computer Science – In Progress
+🎓 M.S. in Software Engineering – In Progress
 🎓 B.S. in Software Engineering – Graduated
 💼 Freelance Web Developer + content manager